 It’s best to go from late September to mid October before it gets too cold.
 My mom’s birthday is in late September and we’ve been lucky to celebrate it twice in Paris.
 Always at The Grand Colbert, very Something’s Gotta Give.

 Last October we did a 5-day road trip throughout Slovenia.
 It was simply incredible.
 While we really loved Piran and Ljubliana, Lake Bled stole the show and still remains one of our favorite trips we’ve taken.

 Stay at the cozy Penzione Berc and use their electric bikes to get around the lake.
 Be sure to hike up to the castle for incredible views and rent a boat to row to the island in the middle of the lake.

 I feel like Prague was all the rage about two years ago and it’s since fallen of the radar a little bit.
 It’s still there and it’s still a wonderful fall destination.
 The trees along the river are the perfect color.
 Be sure to rent a paddle boat to get a different perspective.

-Stay at this airbnb for the most centrally located and reasonably priced one bedroom apartment.
-My mom and I have actually stayed here twice.
-It’s that good.
 Between the food, architecture and affordability, Prague is the perfect place to go in Europe in the fall.

 Tuscany is wonderful all year round (although it’s a little dead in winter).
 Fall is an especially nice time to explore the region.
 The weather is perfect to sit outside without sweating to death and Florence isn’t so crowded.